 Best Climbing Pants

-Climbing can take a heavy toll on the body and it is smart to be equipped with all the equipment that you can when performing this adrenaline rush sport.
+Climbing can take a heavy toll on the body and it is smart to be equipped with all the climbing equipment that you can when performing this adrenaline rush sport.
 You want to make sure when your climbing that your body is protected from the elements, and that you can maintain your mobility and flexibility while climbing and looking to reach the top.
 One of the most important accessories that can ensure you are protected and give you this mobility and flexibility is climbing pants.
-The climbing pants protect your entire lower body, as when you are climbing you will be brushing up against rocks and other material that could cause cuts and scrapes, the climbing pants prevent this and ensure you have a safe and comfortable climb with minimal interruptions.
+The climbing pants protect your entire lower body, as when you are climbing you will be brushing up against rocks and other material that could cause cuts and scrapes, the best climbing pants prevent this and ensure you have a safe and comfortable climb with minimal interruptions.